scrapoxy/scraping-workshop/README.md

 ### Operating System

-The recommended operating system is Ubuntu on Linux, though any Linux distribution or macOS will work.
+The recommended operating system is **Ubuntu on Linux**, though any Linux distribution or macOS will work.

-For Windows users, I recommend either using WSL2 with Ubuntu or running Ubuntu in a virtual machine.
+For Windows users, I recommend either **using WSL2** with Ubuntu or running Ubuntu in a virtual machine.

 ### Software